sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-Now you can configure the URLs for the 4 redirect types:
+Now you can configure the URLs for the 4 redirect action types:

 ```json{7-12}
 {